AK-CCM/joomla-inaturalist-observations/README.md

 ## 🔍 Obtain a Taxon ID

-Open the [page with the observations](https://www.inaturalist.org/observations) on iNutarlist.org and enter the name of the desired taxon in the search field (1).
+Open the [page with the observations](https://www.inaturalist.org/observations) on iNutarlist.org and enter the name of the desired taxon in the search field&nbsp;(1).
 This can be either the scientific name or the name in a national language; often fragments are enough for the taxon you are looking for to appear in the list of suggestions.
-Now click/tap on the desired taxon (2) and search for the parameter ‘taxon_id’ in the address bar.
-The sequence of digits (3) there is the taxon ID that must be stored in the module option `iNaturalist Taxon ID` for customised filtering of the observations.
+Now click/tap on the desired taxon&nbsp;(2) and search for the parameter ‘taxon_id’ in the address bar.
+The sequence of digits&nbsp;(3) there is the taxon ID that must be stored in the module option `iNaturalist Taxon ID` for customised filtering of the observations.

 <img src="docs/images/2025-05-01-iNaturalist.org-Beobachtungen-Hygrophoraceae-Taxon-ID.jpg" alt="The taxon ID in the address bar on the iNaturalist observations page" width="600">

 ## 🔒 Protection of Cached Content

 To prevent search engines from indexing and accessing cached texts and images, the two files `robots.txt` and `.htaccess` are created in the cache directory when the module is installed.
-While robots.txt serves as a polite request to the search engines not to crawl and index the cached content, server rules (e.g. .htaccess) block access by force.
+While robots.txt serves as a polite request to the search engines not to crawl and index the cached content, server rules (e.g.&nbsp;.htaccess) block access by force.

 ### 🤖 robots.txt